Bloodspawns/plugin-releases-1/README.md

 + 4/3/2021 Finally found a fix for the bloat tiles, and can remove them entirely
 + 4/3/2021 Added 'Null Bloat Tank Tiles'
 + 4/10/2021 Updated 'Remove FRC Flag' to work with new reward chests at bank
++ 4/14/2021 Added 'Hide Smalls Spotanims' to hide the spotanimations that occur when smalls die
 ```

 </details>